aculab-com/AculabCall-notification-server/README.md

 ## Troubleshooting

-if you make a call to and iOS and incoming call notification is not displayed, your issue is likely in voip setting
+If you make a call to and iOS and incoming call notification is not displayed, your issue is likely in voip setting

-if you make a call, iOS displays notification but after accepting the call, WebRTC State is idle and inbound is true and your second device shows outbound true and WebRTC Status idle FCM notifications are not going through.
+If you make a call, iOS displays notification but after accepting the call, WebRTC State is idle and inbound is true and your second device shows outbound true and WebRTC Status idle FCM notifications are not going through.
 Check setting of your notifications in firebase console.
-Make sure that your iOS side in firebase console has [APNs Authentication Key](https://developer.clevertap.com/docs/how-to-create-an-ios-apns-auth-key), so firebase can send notifications to iOS via apple APN (firebase -> your_project -> Project settings -> Cloud Messaging).
+Make sure that your iOS side in firebase console has [APNs Authentication Key](https://developer.clevertap.com/docs/how-to-create-an-ios-apns-auth-key), so firebase can send notifications to iOS via apple APNs (firebase -> your_project -> Project settings -> Cloud Messaging).